rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/index.rst

 instance from that volume.
 Booting from a CBS volume enables disk-less servers, new server configurations such as high RAM/low storage, and staging of common server images in CBS.

 ..
 TIP::
-   For instructions on using CBS boot-from-volume, see `Boot a server from a Cloud Block Storage volume <http://www.rackspace.com/knowledge_center/article/boot-a-server-from-a-cloud-block-storage-volume>`__.
+   For instructions on using CBS boot-from-volume, see :kc-article:`Boot a server from a Cloud Block Storage volume <boot-a-server-from-a-cloud-block-storage-volume>`.

 The Rackspace technical documentation provides many more details about Cloud Block Storage.
 Begin exploring at
-`Cloud Block Storage support <http://www.rackspace.com/knowledge_center/product-page/cloud-block-storage>`__.
+:kc:`Cloud Block Storage support <product-page/cloud-block-storage>`.